Uberi/speech_recognition/reference/library-reference.rst

 Returns a byte string representing the contents of a FLAC file containing the audio represented by the ``AudioData`` instance.

+Note that 32-bit FLAC is not supported.
+If the audio data is 32-bit and ``convert_width`` is not specified, then the resulting FLAC will be a 24-bit FLAC.

 If ``convert_rate`` is specified and the audio sample rate is not ``convert_rate`` Hz, the resulting audio is resampled to match.

 If ``convert_width`` is specified and the audio samples are not ``convert_width`` bytes each, the resulting audio is converted to match.